 3.3 How do staff treat individuals?
 Expectation: Staff treat individuals in a dignified manner.
 Related Questions: Do staff greet and chat with individuals?
-YES Do staff converse with individuals while providing assistance/services and during the course of the day?
+YES NO NO Do staff converse with individuals while providing assistance/services and during the course of the day?
 YES NO NO Do staff talk to other staff in front of individuals as if the individual is not there?
-YES Do staff address individuals in the manner they like to be addressed?
-YES Are staff available when support/assistance is needed or desired?
-YES NO NO Are there program policies for responding to incidents in which staff do not treat individuals with dignity and respect?
+YES NO NO Do staff address individuals in the manner they like to be addressed?
+YES NO NO Are staff available when support/assistance is needed or desired?
+YES NO Are there program policies for responding to incidents in which staff do not treat individuals with dignity and respect?
 Please provide a copy.
 YES NO NO 3.4 Are individual choices accommodated?
-Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized person-centered plan. d and in accor dance with t he Related Questions: VES Related Questions: YES Related Questions: Do staff ask the individual about his/her needs/preferences?
-Related Questions: Do staff ask the individual about his/her needs/preferences?
+Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized person-centered plan. d and in accor dance with t he Related Questions: Do staff ask the individual about his/her needs/preferences?
+YES Do staff ask the individual about his/her needs/preferences?
 Are individuals aware of how to make service requests?
+YES = Are individuals aware of how to make service requests? = -

 3.5 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service plan?
 Expectation: Individuals and/or their representatives are active participants in the service planning process.
-Plan ning meetings occur at tin nes convenient to the individual/representative.
-Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and sch edule a plann ing meeting

-Was the individual/representative(s) present during the last plan meeting?
-YES Do individuals participate in their plan meetings?
-YES Is the individual's input reflected in the service plan?
-YES 2.6 Is the individual's right to dignity and privacy respected?
-5.0 Expectation: The individual's right to dignity and privacy is protected and respected.
-1 1 Related Questions: Is health information about individuals kept private?
-YES Is health information stored in a central location, locked in a secure area, and only accessible to professional staff?
+Plan convenient to the individual/representative. ning meetings occur at tim nes Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and sch edule a plann ing meeting - Was the individual/representative(s) present during the last plan meeting?
+YES NO Do individuals participate in their plan meetings?
+YES NO NO Is the individual's input reflected in the service plan?
+YES NO NO 2.6 In the individual's right to dispite and privace respected?
+5.0 Is the individual's right to dignity and privacy respected?
+Expectation: The individual's right to dignity and privacy is protected and respected. î Related Questions: Is health information about individuals kept private?
+VES Is health information stored in a central location, locked in a secure area, and only accessible to professional staff?
 If no, where is it stored?
-YES NO NO Are schedules of individuals for PT, OT, medications, restricted diet, etc., posted in a general open area for all to view?
-YES □ NO Are health-related and personal care activities conducted in private locations?
+U YES □ NO Are schedules of individuals for PT, OT, medications, restricted diet, etc., posted in a general open area for all to view?
+YES NO NO Are health-related and personal care activities conducted in private locations?
 Examples: blood pressure readings, personal hygiene, incontinence care, etc. YES □ NO